 Fixed Assets - Property and equipment are stated at cost.
 Depreciation on property and equipment is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
-Because of the significant value of leasehold improvements purchased, leasehold improvements are depreciated over 64 months (their estimated useful life), which represents the full term of the lease.
+Because of the significant value of leasehold improvements purchased, leasehold improvements are depreciated over 64 months (their estimated useful life), which represents the full term of the lease at the time the leasehold improvements were capitalized.
 Our only long-lived assets are property and equipment.
 The Company periodically evaluates long-lived assets for potential impairment.
 Whenever events or circumstances change, an assessment is made as to whether there has been impairment to the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset exceed its net book value as of the assessment date.
-There were no long-lived fixed asset impairment charges recorded during the six months ended June 30, 2022.
+There were no long-lived fixed asset impairment charges recorded during the three months ended March 31, 2023.

-Right-of-Use (ROU) Asset and Lease Liabilities - The Company accounts for all material leases in accordance with FASB Accounting Standards Codification (ASC) Topic 842, Leases.
+Right-of-Use (ROU) Asset and Lease Liabilities - The Company accounts for all material leases in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 842, Leases.
 ROU Assets are amortized over their estimated useful life, which represents the full term of the lease.

 Stock-Based Compensation - The Company uses the Black-Scholes option-pricing model to calculate the grant-date fair value of stock option awards.
-The resulting compensation expense for awards that are not performance-based is recognized on a straight-line basis over the service period of the award, which for stock option grants issued in 2022 and 2021 ranged from one year to three years.
+The resulting compensation expense for awards that are not performance-based is recognized on a straight-line basis over the service period of the award, which for stock option grants issued in 2023 and 2022 ranged from one year to three years.

 Research and Development - Research and development costs are expensed as incurred.
 The Company recognizes revenue and cost reimbursements from government grants when it is probable that the Company will comply with the conditions attached to the grant arrangement and the grant proceeds will be received.
 Government grants are recognized in the Condensed Consolidated Statements of Operations on a systematic basis over the periods in which the Company recognizes the related costs for which the government grant is intended to compensate.
 Specifically, when government grants are related to reimbursements for cost of revenues or operating expenses, the government grants are recognized as a reduction of the related expense in the Condensed Consolidated Statements of Operations.
-The Company records government grants receivable in the Condensed Consolidated Balance Sheets in accounts receivable.
+The Company records government grants receivable in the Condensed Consolidated Balance Sheets in prepaid expenses and other current assets.